MartinEesmaa/VVCEasy/README.md

 Is it okay to bring my proof screenshots of errors?
 I allow you to bring error screenshots, you can bring proof.
 More proofs, easier to solve it.

 My question is not listed on FAQ.
-Can I ask any question?
+Can I ask any question to you?
 Sure, just go to Issues tab, ask questions or/and give your issue to me.

 Do you know what you have skills in your programming?